 Holy Bible

-The Holy Bible, and only the Bible, is the authoritative Word of God.
+Only the Holy Bible is the authoritative Word of God.
 It alone is the final authority in determining all doctrinal truths.
-In its original writing, it is inspired, infallible and inerrant (2Timothy 3:16; 2 Peter 1:20-‐21; Proverbs 30:5; Romans 16:25-‐26).
+In its original writing, it is inspired, infallible and inerrant (2Timothy 3:16; 2 Peter 1:20‐21; Proverbs 30:5; Romans 16:25‐26).

 Trinity

 There is one God, eternally existent in three persons: Father, Son and Holy Spirit.
-These three are co-‐equal and co-‐eternal (I John 5:7; Genesis 1:26; Matthew 3:16-‐17, 28:19; Luke 1:35; Isaiah 9:6; Hebrews 3:7-‐11).
+These three are co‐equal and co‐eternal (I John 5:7; Genesis 1:26; Matthew 3:16‐17, 28:19; Luke 1:35; Isaiah 9:6; Hebrews 3:7‐11).

 God the Father

-We believe in God the Father: an infinite, personal spirit, perfect in holiness, wisdom, power and love.
-We believe that He concerns Himself mercifully in the affairs of man, and that He saves from sin and death all who come to Him through Jesus Christ.
+God the Father is an infinite, personal spirit, perfect in holiness, wisdom, power and love.
+He concerns Himself mercifully in the affairs of man, and He saves from sin and death all who come to Him through Jesus Christ.

 God the Son

 The Son, through whom all things were created and who holds all things together, is the image of the invisible God.
 Conceived by the Holy Spirit and born of the Virgin Mary.
 Jesus took on human nature to redeem this fallen world.
-He revealed the fullness of God through his obedient and sinless life.
+He revealed the fullness of God through His obedient and sinless life.
 Through word and deed Jesus proclaimed the reign of God, bringing good news to the poor, release to the captives, and healing to the sick.
-Christ triumphed over sin through his death and resurrection and was exalted as Lord of creation and the church.
+Christ triumphed over sin through His death and resurrection and was exalted as Lord of creation and the church.
 The Savior of the world invites all to be reconciled to God, offering peace to those far and near, and calling them to follow Him in the way of the cross.
-Until the Lord Jesus returns in glory, he intercedes for believers, acts as their advocate, and call them to be His witness.
+Until the Lord Jesus returns in glory, He intercedes for believers, acts as their advocate, and calls them to be His witness.

 God the Holy Spirit